SilasMarvin/wasmind/actors/delegation_network/crates/spawn_agent/README.md

 # Spawn Agent Tool Actor

-*Example tool actor for creating and managing new AI agents within the Hive delegation network*
+*Example tool actor for creating and managing new AI agents within the Wasmind delegation network*

 This tool actor enables AI agents to create specialized subordinate agents with specific roles and tasks.
 It supports creating Worker agents for direct task execution, Manager agents for coordination and delegation, and SubManager agents for mid-level project management.